-Buried penis is a condition that can affect boys or adult men.
-In this condition, the penis is of normal size but is hidden under the skin of the abdomen, thigh or scrotum (sac beneath the penis that holds the testicles).
-The penis is concealed in tissue above the pubis as a result of poor fixation of the skin at the base of the penis.
+Buried penis is a condition that can affect children and adults.
+In this condition, your penis is of normal size but is hidden under the skin of your abdomen, thigh or scrotum (sac beneath your penis that holds your testicles).
+Your penis is concealed in tissue above your pubis as a result of poor fixation of your skin at the base of your penis.
 Obesity is the main cause of buried penis.

 What is scrotal lymphedema?

 Scrotal lymphedema is a buildup of fluid that causes swelling in the soft tissues of the genital area.
 It’s caused by a blockage or damage to the lymphatic system, which is the system that helps to remove waste and toxins from your body.
 Often the damage is related to cancer treatments or surgeries.

 How is surgery for buried penis and scrotal lymphedema done?